necyberteam/documents/governance.md

 ### Steering Committee Officers

-Officers consist of a Chair, a Vice-Chair, Election Chair, and a Secretary, elected by the Steering Committee.
+Officers consist of a Chair, a Vice-Chair, an Election Chair, a Treasurer, and a Secretary, elected by the Steering Committee.
 Officer elections will be held at the meeting following the election of new members to the Steering Committee.